History and photos of the beach

 |A convoy of allied ships carrying men and equipment to land at Gold Beach.
 Photo: IWM|

-Gold beach, located between the towns of Port-en-Bessin and La Rivière, is divided into four main areas: “How” in the extreme west, followed to the east of “Item”, “Jig” “King”.
+Gold beach, located between the towns of Port-en-Bessin and La Rivière, is divided into four main sectors: “How” in the extreme west, followed to the east of “Item”, “Jig” “King”.
 The assault will mainly take place in the “Item”, “Jig” and “King” sectors, between Asnelles-sur-Mer and La Rivière, so as to keep the town of Arromanches intact, which will be useful during the creation and the use of a future artificial harbor that the Allies must install once the bridgehead is secured.

 Gold Beach is defended by the men of the 716th German infantry division, made up of 29 companies and armed with 500 machine guns, 50 mortars and 90 guns of various calibres.
 Elements of the 352nd Infantry Division are also positioned west of Gold Beach.